Disable Bluetooth

-By default, when setting up a Raspberry PI, Bluetooth and Wifi are enabled.
+By default, when setting up a Raspberry PI, Bluetooth and WiFi are enabled.
 This is not always what you want, especially when you don’t need either of them.
 So, time to disable them, because having them enabled and probably unsecured is a potential attack vector into your network.

 Change Boot Configuration